 Conversion is one of the more important ecommerce terms to know.
-Conversion rates measure how well you are able to convert site visitors into paying customers.
+Conversion rates measure how well you convert site visitors into paying customers.

 At each step of the way, give your users the opportunity to place items in their cart and check out quickly.
-Add abandoned cart reminders and notifications when customers leave items without checking out.
+Set up your online store with abandoned cart reminders and notifications when customers leave items without checking out.
 Allow users plenty of opportunities to interact with your site and get on your mailing list.

 Well-Designed Ecommerce Website Examples

-Here’s a list of 16 ecommerce website examples that create a memorable user experience:
+Here’s a list of 16 online store examples that create a memorable user experience.

 Simplicity and focus on a slim but growing line of products makes for a great website design from this eco-friendly bedding company.

-sells custom haircare products for customers looking to build an effective haircare regimen.
-Prose is the perfect example of a conversion-led ecommerce website design that leverages customer interaction.
+Prose sells custom hair care products for customers looking to build an effective hair care regimen.
+Prose is the perfect example of an ecommerce website that leads with conversions and leverages customer interaction.